 Catastrophic Health Plan

 The premium amount you pay each month for healthcare is generally lower than for other plans, but the out-of-pocket costs for deductibles, copayments and coinsurance (see terms defined below) are generally higher.
-To qualify for a Catastrophic plan, you must be under 30 years old OR get an “affordability exemption” (the Marketplace determines that you’re unable to afford health coverage).
+To qualify for a Catastrophic plan, you must be under 30 years old OR get a “hardship exemption” or “affordability exemption” (the Marketplace determines that you are unable to afford health coverage because of the cost of the health insurance plan offered to you is too expensive or you have a financial hardship circumstance).

 A federal law that may allow you to temporarily keep health coverage after your employment ends.
 If you choose COBRA coverage, you pay 100% of the premiums, including the portion that your employer used to pay, plus a small administrative fee.